-Human Trafficking Statement For Fiscal Year 2020
+Modern Slavery Statement For Fiscal Year 2023

 Warner Music Group is committed to conducting business ethically and upholding basic human rights in all its operations.
 At WMG, we are both complying with the UK’s Modern Slavery Act and taking steps as a company to support their effort in eliminating human trafficking.
-WMG and its subsidiaries, including but not limited to, Warner Chappell Music Limited, Warner Music UK Limited, WMIS Limited, Parlophone Records Limited, and Warner Music International Services Limited, are implementing the following measures to support our zero-tolerance policy for modern slavery and human trafficking anywhere in our supply chain, including our third-party vendors.
+WMG and its subsidiaries, including but not limited to, Warner Chappell Music Limited, Warner Music UK Limited, WMIS Limited, Parlophone Records Limited, and Warner Music International Services Limited, are implementing the following measures to support our zero-tolerance policy for modern slavery and human trafficking anywhere in our operations and supply chain, including our third-party vendors.

 Internal Accountability

-Training
+Employee Training

 Trent Tappe